Nagaland: Cuisine

-Nagaland is home to the Naga Morich or Raja Mircha (King Chilli), one of the hottest chilis in the world at 855,000 SHU on the Scoville scale.
-All the ethnic groups of Nagaland have their own cuisine, and they use a lot of meat, fish, and fermented products in their dishes.
-However, the state dish is smoked pork cooked with fermented soya bean.
-Naga dishes use a lot of locally grown herbs, ghost peppers, ginger, and garlic.
-Famous dishes include snails cooked with pork and silkworm larvae, which is an expensive delicacy of the state.
-Galho is a vegetarian porridge cooked with rice, leaves, and condiments.
-Drinks include Zutho and Thutse, beers made with sticky rice.

 Historical rituals

 Feasts of Merit

 In Naga society, individuals were expected to find their place in the social hierarchy, and prestige was the key to maintaining or increasing social status.
 To achieve these goals a man, whatever his ascendancy, had to be a headhunter or great warrior, have many sexual conquests among women, or complete a series of merit feasts.

 The Feasts of Merit reflected the splendor and celebration of Naga life.
 Only married men could give such Feasts, and his wife took a prominent and honoured place during the ritual which emphasised male-female co-operation and interdependence.
 His wife brewed the beer which he offered to the guests.
 The event displayed ceremonies and festivities organised by the sponsor.
 The Feast given by a wealthier community person would be more extravagant.
 He would typically invite everyone from the ethnic group.
 This event bestowed honour to the couple from the community.
 After the Feast, the tribe would give the couple rights to ornaments equally.